Have you been using the Instant Pot for some time now? After a few days of using the instant pot, many new users start to think:

 The exterior of the instant pot should never be immersed in water.
 Also, always be careful not to pour liquid or food into the instant pot without first placing the stainless steel liner.

 Note 1: Always unplug the Instant Pot before cleaning.

 Note 2: Always try to keep the instant pot dry to prevent rusting in the long run.

-Now your instant pot would be clean and ready for the next wonderful dish you want to cook!
+Now, your instant pot will be clean and ready for the next wonderful dish you want to cook!

-Share your cleaning tips with us in comments.
+Share your cleaning tips with us in the comments.
 We would love to try them out!